Pick disease is a rare form of dementia that is similar to Alzheimer disease, except that it tends to affect only certain areas of the brain.

 Pick disease is rare.
 It can occur in people as young as 20.
 But it usually begins between ages 40 and 60.
 The average age at which it begins is 54.

 The disease gets worse slowly.
-Tissues in the temporal and frontal lobes of the brain start to shrink over time.
-Symptoms such as behavior changes, speech difficulty, and problems thinking occur slowly, but continue to get worse.
+Tissues in parts of the brain shrink over time.
+Symptoms such as behavior changes, speech difficulty, and problems thinking occur slowly and get worse.